Siggerud/RoboCar_3.0/readme.md

 ### Exiting the program
 Give the exit command given in the start up message to return to stand by mode.
 To start car again just press the button again.
-To exit completely from stand by mode, press Ctrl + C.
+To exit completely, press Ctrl + C.

 ## Appendix